hwdsl2/docker-ipsec-vpn-server/docs/advanced-usage.md

 When connecting using IPsec/XAuth ("Cisco IPsec") or IKEv2 mode, the VPN server (Docker container) does NOT have an internal IP within the VPN subnet `192.168.43.0/24`.
 Clients are assigned internal IPs from `192.168.43.10` to `192.168.43.250`.

 Advanced users may optionally assign static IPs to VPN clients.
-IKEv2 mode does NOT support this feature.
+For **IKEv2 mode**, first open a [Bash shell inside the container](#bash-shell-inside-container), then follow the steps in section "IKEv2 mode: Assign static IPs to VPN clients" of [Internal VPN IPs and traffic](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/advanced-usage.md#internal-vpn-ips-and-traffic).
+Note that you should skip steps 2, 3 and 5, and restart the Docker container when finished.
+This is because changes to `/etc/ipsec.conf` may be overwritten on container restart.

+Instructions below **ONLY** apply to IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes.

 To assign static IPs, declare the `VPN_ADDL_IP_ADDRS` variable in your `env` file, then re-create the Docker container.
 Example:

 ```
 VPN_ADDL_USERS=user1 user2 user3 user4 user5